steffest/BassoonTracker/readme.md

 Missing features and bugs (no, it doesn't play 'Black Queen' 100% accurately :-) )
  - export to wav is currently limited to the current pattern (due to memory issues)
- - Some "Extended" effects are not implemented yet: E4,E5,E7
+ - 2 "Extended" effects are not implemented yet: E4 (Set vibrato waveform) and E7 (Set tremolo waveform)
  - The sample editor needs fleshing out.
  - no undo/redo functionality yet
  - no range select/copy/paste functionality yet